smonsalvemej2019/FCFS-CPU-Scheduler/README.md

 </ul>
 <p>I might use loops to update the data inside each node</p>
 <h3>ABOUT DATA</h3>
-<p>The data given to me is in the form of an integer array for each process in the form CPU burst, I/O time, CPU burst, I/O time etc.<br>
-<p>The simulation needs to calculate waiting time(WT), response time(RT), and turnaround time(TT).<br>
+<p>The data given to me is in the form of an integer array for each process in the form CPU burst, I/O time, CPU burst, I/O time etc. The simulation needs to calculate waiting time(WT), response time(RT), and turnaround time(TT).</p>
 <p>So far the data I need in the node structure is the following.</p>
 <ul>
 	<li>Array data – Will use pointers to pass the arrays</li>